Research suggests it doesn’t matter whether you drink a protein shake before or after your workout. Total daily protein intake matters most.

 The thought is that if you consume protein outside of the anabolic window, your body won’t effectively utilize it or build muscle (10).

-Summary It was previously believed that protein had to be consumed within 30 minutes of a workout for your body to use it.
+It was previously believed that protein had to be consumed within 30 minutes of a workout for your body to use it.
 Recent research suggests that this may not be the case.

 Interestingly, the study found no significant differences in muscle strength or size between the groups.
-These results suggest that as long as you consume protein around your workout, it doesn’t matter if it’s before or after training.
+These results suggest that as long as you consume protein around your workout, it doesn’t matter whether it’s before or after training.

 Therefore, you can choose which time you prefer or is most convenient for you.